📅 2 May 2025 • 📖 5 min read

 — Scott Barry Kaufman, Transcend

-Author of Transcend, Scott Barry Kaufman, is a humanistic psychologist who has taught intelligence, creativity, and well-being at UPenn, NYU, and CU.
-His Ph.D. in cognitive psychology is from Yale, and his M.Phil in experimental psychology is from Cambridge.
+The author of Transcend, Scott Barry Kaufman, is a humanistic psychologist who has taught intelligence, creativity, and well-being at UPenn, NYU, and CU.
+He has a Ph.D. in cognitive psychology from Yale, and an M.Phil in experimental psychology from Cambridge.
 He hosts “The Psychology Podcast.”